RexxLA/rexx-repository/ARB/standards/work-in-progress/document/directives.md

 'must be zero or a positive whole number;',
 'found "<value>"'

-"Positional pattern of parsing template’,
+"Positional pattern of parsing template',
 'must be a whole number; found "<value>"'
 "NUMERIC DIGITS value',